 Mutation: “To bo rn ott ob et, hati, st heq uestion.”

 Where the mutation happens makes a difference, too.
 Proteins fold up into particular shapes, so if the mutation happens at a vital location that determines whether the protein is made correctly or not, then that region is called a “hot spot.”
 Think about it like this: you have a trash bag and it gets a hole.
 If the hole is near the top where you tie it, no big deal.
 But if that hole is in the bottom of the bag and slime is oozing out, then you find a big mess when you carry off the bag.
-That’s a much bigger deal.
+That’s a much bigger problem!

 This is a series of posts on genetics.
 More information is available in the following links: